shishuwu/webapp/readme.txt

 * Other language: such as C++ integration

 * Check list
+	- How to upload jars to central repository???
 	- Run test 2 times ???
 	- Check plugin config file?